tbernacchi/k8s-gateway-api/README.md

 └── ingress2httproute.py
 ```

-The `ingress-yaml-generator.py` will generate all the current ingresses resources in the `ingress-manifests` directory.
+The `ingress-yaml-generator.py` will generate all the current ingresses resources to the `ingress-manifests` directory.

 ```bash
 cd python-convert/